 When done well the Cost Leadership Strategy opens up several options to companies:

 Remember: Cost Leadership is a long term strategy – if you stop focusing on it, cost will start to creep back into the business in ways that were not required.
+Read more in our Guide to Strategic Cost Reduction.

 The Differentiation Strategy is where a business focuses on differentiating their products or services from competitors.
 This strategy has a wide spectrum from full product diversity through to unique features within a core product.